 Step 3: Disable the DHCP Server.
 This will prevent your access point from fighting your router to assign IPs.

 Step 4: Assign the WAN port to switch.
 This isn’t necessary, but it gives you an extra port later if you need it.

-Step 1: Make sure “wireless mode” is set to “AP.”
+Step 6: Next, head to the Wireless section, and make sure Wireless Mode is set to AP.
 It should be the default.

-Step 2: Choose an SSID.
+Step 7: Choose an SSID.
 This can be the same as your primary router if you’d like, but if so, ensure that this access point and the router are using different channels.
-For example, if your primary router is set to “channel 1,” set this one to “channel 11” to avoid conflicts.
+For example, if your primary router is set to Channel 1, set this one to Channel 11 to avoid conflicts.
 If that’s too complicated, just use two different SSIDs.

-The Access Point can be placed in the extreme corners of the dead zone, provided there is a wired connection available.
-This allows for better coverage where you need it most but depends on where you have wired access to the network
+As long as there’s a wired connection available, you can place the Access Point in the extreme corners of the dead zone.
+That will give you better coverage where you need it most, but it depends on where you have wired access to the network.